 Type 2 Diabetes mellitus is characterized by vascular complication with accelerated micro and macro vascular thrombotic disease.
 A hypercoagulable state is appreciated in this disease.
-In this study,PC:Ag levels of patients especially in ketoaccidosis and diabetic angiopathy were significant higher than that of the control group(P<0.001).
-The results were consistent with the reports by Vigno(27) Takahashi(30),Saito(31),and Garcia(32).
-Moreover, evaluation of protein C and protein S levels in patients with DM receiving well- managed T2DM(type 2 DM) had significantly higher levels and activity of PC(5.78 vs 4.64 ug/ml),PS and ATIII compared to those that were poorlymanaged (33).
-The decreased PC antigen was observed in type I diabetes mellitus(34,35).
-This may reflect the possibility that diabetic ketoacidosis (or angiopathy) and hypercoagulate may cause endothelial injury,which lead to elevated levels of thrombomodulin(TM) and compensatory increase the PC synthesis by hepatocytes.
+In this study, PC:Ag levels of patients especially in ketoaccidosis and diabetic angiopathy were significantly higher than that of the control group (p < 0.001).
+The results were consistent with the reports by Vigno27, Takahashi30, Saito31, and Garcia32.
+Moreover, evaluation of protein C and protein S levels in patients with DM receiving well- managed T2DM (type 2 DM) had significantly higher antigen levels and activity of PC (5.78 vs 4.64 μl/ml), PS and ATIII compared to those that were poorly- managed33.
+The decreased PC antigen was observed in type I diabetes mellitus^{34,35}.
+This may reflect the possibility that diabetic ketoacidosis (or angiopathy) and hypercoagulate may cause endothelial injury, which lead to elevated levels of thrombomodulin (TM) and compensatory increase the PC synthesis by hepatocytes.
 Patients with the nephrotic syndrome and uremia are at increased risk of developing renal venous and arterial thromboembolism.
 In the measurement of PC:Ag levels in 10 uremia, there was no significant difference compared to normal controls.
-Cosio (36) measured the plasma concentration of protein C in 17 patients with severe proteinuria, the results was not significantly difference between the healthy subjects and 14 patients with chronic renal insufficiency(CRI).
+Cosio36 measured the plasma concentration of protein C in 17 patients with severe proteinuria, the results was not significantly difference between the healthy subjects and 14 patients with chronic renal insufficiency (CRI).
 But protein C was elevated in 71% of patients with proteinura, and was inversely correlated with serum albumin concentrations.
-Demaschell(37) found that PC functional activity and the antigen level were normal in 30 uremic patients before dialysis.

-Our data are consistent with the previous observation.
-In current study,PC:Ag levels in 19 various of liver cirrhosis were significant lower than those in healthy individuals (0.5501 vs 1.0578 u/ml,p< 0.001).
+Demaschell37 found that PC functional activity and the antigen level were normal in 30 uremic patients before dialysis.
+Data of current study are consistent with the previous observation.
+In this current study, PC:Ag levels in 19 different types of liver cirrhosis were significantly lower than those in healthy individuals (0.5501 vs 1.0578 μ l/ml, p<0.001).
 68.4% of liver cirrhosis had PC:Ag level below the lower limit of normal controls.
-Moreover,plasma PC:Ag level was positively correlation with serum albumin.
-In earlier studies, Griffin(24) reported the observation that eleven of 15 patients with clinically severe liver disease (9 with positive FDP,6 with negative FDP) has decreased plasma protein C levels.
-Mannucci(21,23) also found that in 58 chronic liver diseases protein C levels were lower than 60 healthy subjects, the decreased degrees roughly proportional to the severity of the disease.
-These findings indicated that protein C deficiencies occur the dysregulation of hepatic PC synthesis, and might play a role of predictor index in liver diseases(38).
+Moreover, plasma PC:Ag level was positively correlated with serum albumin values.
+In earlier study, Griffin24 reported that eleven of 15 patients with clinically severe liver disease (9 with positive FDP, 6 with negative FDP) have decreased plasma protein C levels.
+Mannucci^{21,23} also found that in 58 chronic liver diseases protein C levels were lower than 60 healthy subjects, the decreased degrees roughly proportional to the severity of the disease.
+These findings indicated that protein C deficiencies occur the dysregulation of hepatic PC synthesis, and might play a role as a predictor index in liver diseases38.